 Soon after I began my orthopedic surgery training, I knew that my work as a carpenter and craftsman would be an asset in my development as an orthopedic surgeon.
 I soon developed a passion for the hand due to its intricate anatomy and the precision needed in repairing these structures.
 I found in learning microsurgery an amazing amount of skill had to be achieved to restore function to the severely injured hand well beyond my carpentry skills.

-Over the past 10 years as a hand specialist in Los Angeles, I have developed a rapidly expanding practice.
+After developing one of the biggest hand and upper extremity practices in the Southern California for the past 16 years, I moved to the Dallas-Fort Worth, Texas area to be closer to my family.
+Over the past 16 years as a hand specialist in Beverly Hills, I developed the top hand practice in LA.
 I strive to provide excellent and efficient care to all my local, national and international patients.

 If you are looking for a hand specialist in the Dallas, Texas area, I think you will be pleased not only with the care that I provide but also that of my staff.
 There are no long waits for appointments and once you are in my office, you will be seen promptly without a long wait despite a busy practice.

 No matter which hand doctor you chose, make sure you are not just a number and that your concerns are met with compassion and are dealt with in a timely manner.
 I see many patients who have who have seen other doctors and when they leave, they frequently comment, “thank you for taking the time to listen”.